 Discreet Vehicle Carry Options

 The discreet carry Sneaky Bags are a wonderful option with plenty of internal tactical storage capabilities.
-The medium 31” SPYDER sling bag which looks like a modified tennis racket bag can conceal several firearms at once, but the weight starts to add up.
-The standard Sneaky 31” SPYDER bag can accommodate a variety of firearms, for example: a Tavor bullpup rifle, PWS MOD2 pistol PDW, nearly any assembled 12” barreled SBR or AR-15 pistol, and disassembled (upper/lower) rifles.
-It is a handy and extremely well made case.
+The medium 31-inch SPYDER sling bag which looks like a modified tennis racket bag can conceal several firearms at once, but the weight starts to add up.

 Accessories to Make Compact Even Smaller

-If you own an AR-15 pistol you are missing half of the functionality of the firearm if you have not installed a Law Tactical Folding Buffer tube adapter.
+If you own an AR-15 pistol, you are missing half of the functionality of the firearm if you have not installed a folding buffer tube adapter.
 This accessory negates the need of disassembling an AR-15 pistol to stow it in most backpacks.
-Deployment is fast — pull from the pack, slam the buffer tube over, charge the AR-15 pistol and shoot.
+Deployment is fast — pull from the pack, slam the buffer tube over, charge the AR-15 pistol, and shoot.
 This is a setup that can deploy instantly from any discrete bag when “it” hits the fan.
-If you are considering an AR-15 pistol for your vehicle, then this would be a must have accessory from my perspective.
+If you are considering an AR-15 pistol for your vehicle, then this would be a must-have accessory from my perspective.

 The DOLOS V2 also chops an AR-15 pistol down even smaller.
-The DOLOS delivers a ratcheting quick takedown option to remove the barrel with assembly and disassembly occurring in under 5-seconds.
-The DOLOS V2 is compatible with any Midwest Industries thread pattern barrel nut handguard, which it turns out is pretty common including the very trick Brigand Arms Carbon Fiber handguards.
+The DOLOS delivers a ratcheting quick takedown option to remove the barrel with assembly and disassembly occurring in under 5 seconds.
+The DOLOS V2 is compatible with any Midwest Industries thread pattern barrel nut handguard, which it turns out is pretty common including the very tricky Brigand Arms Carbon Fiber handguards.

 Don’t Push The Law

-Additionally, if your AR-15 also looks like an SBR with something what a non-firearms-educated officer presumes as a stock, you can double the hassle.
-Sure SIG Braces are legal, however this is where I suggest a standard buffer tube might be the better less grey option to avoid extra hassle.
-Notably, with the buffer tube extension the Law Tactical Folding Adapter provides, I would submit that shooting configuration to be so comfortable that a SIG Brace is not required.
+Additionally, if your AR-15 also looks like an SBR with something that a non-firearms-educated officer presumes as a stock, you can double the hassle.
+Sure, SIG Braces are/were legal when the proper steps were followed.
+However, this is where I suggest a standard buffer tube might be the better, “less grey” option to avoid extra hassle.
+Notably, with the buffer tube extension that the Law Tactical Folding Adapter provides, I would submit that such a shooting configuration to be so comfortable that a SIG Brace is not required.

 Rifles in Vehicles Are Out – PDWs Are In

-After a whole lot of shooting, I like the compromise of a 10.5” barreled AR-15 pistol.
-Its has an exponentially quieter bark and fireball, delivers a bit more velocity than a 7.5” barrel, and provides a shooting platform that gives the shooter more room to stretch out.
+After a whole lot of shooting, I like the compromise of a 10.5-inch barreled AR-15 pistol.
+It has an exponentially quieter bark and fireball, delivers a bit more velocity than a 7.5-inch barrel, and provides a shooting platform that gives the shooter more room to stretch out.
 My new favorite factory AR-15 pistol is the PWS MOD2 MK107 AR-15 Pistol with Maxim Defense Adjustable Cheek Rest — truly an amazing firearm, which packs beautifully in the Sneaky Bags SPYDER.